abhradippaul/K8S-Projects/observability/logging/ELK/README.md

 -f values/filebeat-values.yaml -n logging
 ```

-Verify the setup to view the kibana dashboard on port 30001
+Verify the setup to view the kibana dashboard on port 32000

+## Without Logstash